Spiritsword/First-Platformer/README.md

 To play, go to http://spiritsword.github.io/First-Platformer/

-Use left and right arrow keys to move, up arrow key to jump and space bar to shoot the bombs (but don't get too near).
+Use arrow keys to move, up arrow key to jump and space bar to shoot the bombs (but don't get too near).